jochenalt/Pentapod-Design/docs/gait.md

 |------------  | --------------| ------------ | -------------- | -------------- |
 | leg 1        | leg 3         | leg 5        | leg 2          | leg 4          |

 (It does not matter which leg is your number one)

+The animation shows a red triangle that indicates the area where the bot is standing on.
+The sequence above leads to a slowly turning triangle.
 <img src="../videos/gaittimeshift.gif"/>

 The leg movement is modelled by a cubic bezier curve with the first support point in the middle of the gait and the second one right above the touch point.
 This gives a bent curve accelerating when leaving the ground, and braking before touch the ground again.